-If you are contemplating divorce, the attorneys of Hertz • Sager, will guide you through the divorce process with experience and understanding.
-The attorneys of Hertz • Sager, have represented numerous clients throughout the State of Florida in their divorce proceedings.
-As a client of ours, we will consult with you about each proceeding in your case.
-We will provide you with all documents and letters that are created in your case so you will always know the status of your divorce proceeding.
+If you are contemplating divorce, the attorneys at Hertz • Sager, will guide you through the divorce process with their experience and understanding.
+The attorneys at Hertz • Sager, have represented numerous clients throughout the State of Florida in their divorce proceedings.
+We will consult with you about each step in your case.
+We will provide you with every document and letter that is created in your case so you will always know the status of your case.

-Florida is a pure no fault state, which means you do not need consent from your spouse to get divorced.
-However, you do need to state a legal reason to get divorced.
+Florida is a pure no fault state; you do not need consent from your spouse to get divorced.
+You do need to state a legal reason to get divorced.
 Under Florida law, there are two legal grounds for divorce.
-One reason is that one party has been declared legally incompetent for more than three consecutive years preceding the petition for dissolution of marriage.
-The other reason is that the marriage is considered “irretrievably broken.”
-This reason is far more common.
-“Irretrievably broken” means that there are disputes such that a complete marital breakdown has occurred and there is nothing that a court can do to reconcile the marriage between the parties.
+One reason is that the marriage is considered “irretrievably broken.”
+The other reason is that one party has been declared legally incapacitated for more than three consecutive years preceding the petition for dissolution of marriage.
+“Irretrievably broken”, the most common reason, means there are disputes that cause a complete marital breakdown has occurred and there is nothing that a court can do to reconcile the marriage between the parties.

 In Florida, a divorce is referred to as a “dissolution of marriage.”
-In order to initiate a divorce proceeding, a petition for dissolution of marriage is filed with the circuit court in the county where you and your spouse last lived together as a married couple, or in a county where either party presently resides.
+In order to initiate a divorce proceeding, a petition for dissolution of marriage is filed with the circuit court in the county where you and your spouse last lived together as a married couple, or in the county where either party presently resides.
 Either spouse can file the petition for dissolution of marriage.
-The petition contains the filing party’s allegations that the marriage is irretrievably broken, as well as other requirements establishing the existence of the marriage and the residence of the parties.
+The petition contains the filing party’s allegations, as well as other requirements establishing the existence of the marriage and the residence of the parties.
 So long as one party has resided in the State of Florida for at least six (6) months prior to the filing of the petition, and the marriage is irretrievably broken, you can obtain a divorce in Florida.